Aspen’s History 101

 Walter Paepcke and his wife Elizabeth first visited Aspen in 1945.
 They believed Aspen’s natural gifts would be an ideal backdrop for outdoor sports such as skiing and hiking, intellectual discussion, and cultural events.
 They wanted Aspen to be a place where mind, body, and spirit could be one.
 They called this “the Aspen Idea.”
 And that philosophy remains at the core of what Aspen strives to be today.

 The Paepckes are considered the modern-day founders of Aspen.
 In pursuit of “the Aspen Idea,” the couple invited intellectuals, philosophers, and artists to attend the 1949 Goethe Bicentennial Convocation and Music Festival.
 The festival celebrated Johann Van Goethe’s 200 Aspen Institute, Aspen Music Festival and School, Aspen Design Summit (previously the International Design Conference), and the Aspen Center for Physics.
 Elizabeth Paepcke also donated the land and started the Aspen Center for Environmental Studies (posthumous) birthday with a series of lectures, performances, and discussions, including the only U.S. appearance by philosopher Albert Schweitzer.
-The festival was a success, and laid the groundwork for the founding of Aspen Ideas Festival.
+The festival was a success and laid the groundwork for the founding of the Aspen Ideas Festival.

 Today, those who live in Aspen often say they came for the winter but stayed for the summer.
 Warm-weather months showcase the depth of Aspen’s cultural and intellectual offerings, culinary and outdoor adventure opportunities.
 An Aspen vacation is a mind, body, spirit experience, whether learning a new skill, feeding a fascination, or simply absorbing the mountain spirit.